seandstewart/bardly/bardly/plays/histories/henry-iv-part-1/11-player.md

 Francis!

 **FRANCIS**
-Anon, madam.
+Anon, sir.
 Pray stay a little, my lord.

 **PRINCE HENRY**
 Nay, but hark you, Francis: for the sugar thou